 So, always research your state’s laws before placing an order.

 So, if you’re brand-spankin’ new to edibles, we suggest taking half a Delta-8 THC gummy and waiting a couple of hours to see how you feel.
-Otherwise, you risk overdoing it and feeling too high (just as you would with any THC edible).
+Otherwise, you risk overdoing it and feeling too high (as with any THC edible).

-We are still learning so much about D8 THC; cannabis plants are full of wondrous benefits we are only beginning to understand better.
+We are still learning so much about Delta 8 THC; cannabis plants are full of wondrous benefits we are only beginning to understand better.
 Through anecdotal evidence, researchers have determined Delta-8 THC can potentially have the following health benefits:

 - Improved sleep